doomsower/react-native-startup-time/README.md

 ### Mostly automatic installation

-This module supports autolinking so if you use RN 0.60+ then no additional action is required.
+This module supports autolinking so **if you use RN 0.60+ then no additional action is required**.

 Otherwise, run